mathun3003/PySNA/docs/docs/user-guide/overview/TwitterAPI.md

 Receive requested user information from Twitter User Object.

+This function takes in a Twitter user identifier (i.e., an ID or unique screen name).
+The attributes are passed in by a list object or by a single string.

-For one attribute, only the corresponding value is returned.
+For a single provided attribute, only the corresponding value is returned.
 For multiple attributes, a dictionary with the key-value pairs of the requested attributes is returned.
+If the requested attribute for the objet is not available, ``None`` will be returned.

 Args: